htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``WARN_ON_UNUSED_SUBMIT_FILE_MACROS`` :index:`WARN_ON_UNUSED_SUBMIT_FILE_MACROS`
     A boolean variable that defaults to ``True``.
-When ``True``, *condor_submit* performs checks on the job’s submit description file contents for commands that define a macro, but do not use the macro within the file.
+When ``True``, *condor_submit* performs checks on the job's submit description file contents for commands that define a macro, but do not use the macro within the file.
 A warning is issued, but job submission continues.
 A definition of a new macro occurs when the lhs of a